carlosrabelo/negev/docs/GUIDE.md

       "00:c8:8b": "70"
 ```

-- `target` is mandatory and must match the `-t` flag when running Negev.
+- `target` is mandatory and must match the `--target` flag when running Negev.
 - `transport`, credentials, and VLAN settings override global values only for that switch.
 - `exclude_ports` (case-insensitive) prevents Negev from touching sensitive interfaces.
 - Merge logic: switch mappings take precedence over global mappings for the same prefix.